nyudo/freemarket_37c_sample/README.md

 - has_many :saling_items, -> { where("buyer_id is NULL") }, foreign_key: "saler_id", class_name: "Item"
 - has_many :sold_items, -> { where("buyer_id is not NULL") }, foreign_key: "saler_id", class_name: "Item"
 - belongs_to :area
+- has_many :likes,dependent: :desrtroy
+- has_many :evaluations
+- has_many :todos, dependent: :destroy
+- has_many :points, dependent: :destroy

 ## itemsテーブル